Every month in the US and Canada, about 3,000 people hit Google and search for phrases like “Best Resume Writing Services.”

 We want to help.

-We made our own list, and this post is FULL of details on the how and why.
+We made our own list, updated in 2019, and this post is FULL of details on the how and why.

 Sites like Best10ResumeWriters and Top5ResumeServices are scams.
 We have an entire section detailing this below.

 This article is full of information.
 Use this table of contents to navigate to each section.
 At the end, we have more advice about the best approach to resume writing.

-Hopefully, anyone who reads this will know to steer clear of the scammers out there.
+Hopefully, everyone who reads this will know to steer clear of the scammers out there.

-As always, we hope you’ll read through this post and leave a comment below if you think we missed anything or to commiserate with other resume writing scam victims!
+As always, we hope you’ll read through this post and leave a comment below.
+Let us know if you think we missed anything or to commiserate with other resume writing scam victims!

 Let’s dive in.